tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 subsequent TLS handshakes, as long as the freshness policy requirements are satisfied.

-This protocol supports both monolithic and split implementation.
+This protocol supports both monolithic and split implementations.
 In a monolithic implementation, the TLS stack is completely embedded within the TEE.
 In a split implementation, the TLS stack is located outside the TEE, but any private keys (and in particular, the TIK) only exist within the TEE.
 In order to support